RishniMeemeduma/wordpress-widgets/README.md

 # wordpress-widgets
-This is a wordpress widget
+This is a wordpress widget.Add this code in plugins folder